JohnStout/caiman_fastplotlib_notebooks/README.md

     │   ├── VizResults_slice_4D.ipynb: code to visualize results from two simultaneously recorded data types (structural and functional image)
     │   ├── VizResults_slice_single_plane.ipynb: Code to visualize CNMFE results from a single recording type (Functional) │   └── VizResults_slice_multi_plane.ipynb: Code to visualize CNMFE results from a single recording type (Functional) and overlaying single images.
+    ├── utils:
+    │   ├── converters.py: functions that support various conversions of data.
+The most useful which is converters.convert_to_tif which accepts .wmv, .avi, or .mp4 and converts to .tif
+    │   ├── plot_tools.py: An object (play_cnmf_movie) that creates fastplotlib plots for one-two liner visualizations.
+There are also some plotting functions that could be useful here.
+    │   ├── Process_slice_images_fiji.ipynb: Code that will help preprocess slice imaging data (trimming and downsampling), prior to photobleach correction in Fiji.
+    │   ├── Convert_wmv.ipynb: Converts .wmv files for the user.
+    │   └── Consolidating_plots.ipynb: Code that uses the converters.py tools for quick visualization examples
     └── movie_mod
         ├── TrimMovie.ipynb: used to trim the FOV (useful if you have deadspace around a GRIN lens) or spatially downsample your data.
         └── avi_to_tif.ipynb: used to convert avi movies to tif files for TrimMovie